Updated: 7 days ago

-I sunk into a fascinating culture after abandoning a return flight to San Francisco.
+I sunk into a fascinating culture after deciding to walk away from a return flight to San Francisco.
 I arrived to the edge of Africa with a hundred dollars to my name after months of hitchiking through Europe, a beat up hiking backpack filled with few clothes and even more pressing questions that I was determined to find answers to.

 I was frightened and thrilled by the prospect of being in a Muslim country, surrounded by Muslims after being pressed with Islamaphobic propaganda in the states my entire life.
 I wanted to find out how much of it was true.
 I was terribly young, and naively thought I would be in Tanger for a single day...